Ganesh23013987/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+First fork  the given repository link and then copy your code.

 ### Step 2:
+Open visual studio and create a folder and then clone the copied link using 'git clone [your link]'and then activate Djangp.

 ### Step 3:
+Open thr folder and then inside the repository folder create myproj folder using 'django-admin startproject myproj' command.
+And then open myproj folder inside the myproj folder we can create a app folder called 'myapp' using 'python manage.py startapp [your app name]' command.

 ### Step 4:
+open 'settings.py'inside the myproj folder and make some changes.
+And  then create a folder called 'templates' and then inside the templates create another folder (your app folder) named 'myapp'

 ### Step 5:
+Inside the myapp folder create 2 html files named 'mathh.html','result.html' and then paste the codes that are given below.
+And then make the changes in 'url.py' and  'views.py'.
+Save all files and then run the code using 'python manage.py runserver [port number]'

 ### Step 6:
 Publish the website in the given URL.

 ## PROGRAM :